k-datacloud/k-datacloud/README.md

 ## Fun facts
-#### I'm not sure 🤔
+🤔: **I'm not sure**
-🌱 Since 2024, I started learing English and I get into that 😊.
+🌱: Since 2024, I started learing English and I get into that 😊.
 However, There are little moment where I can use that language so If There is someone who don't have and language exchange partner or who looking for someone to improve your speking, Let's support each other.
 Feel free to ask and send messages to me!

 <!--
 **k-datacloud/k-datacloud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.